Is your mind clear and focused or full of about a million thoughts and things to do?

 Another example is to create a bill payment system.
 I have many of ours set to autopay – it’s one less thing to remember to do each month!

 It’s important to get all of those to-dos written down in a consistent place so you don’t have to worry about remembering everything you need to do… you just take a peek at your list!

 I have both long term lists and short term lists like things to get done daily and weekly.
 I’ve always been quite the list-maker but it does keep me organized!

 Keep a Journal

-My Journaling tends to go in spurts.
+Through my life my overall journaling has gone in spurts.
 But when I do it’s nice to look back and see how things have ended and how God has worked in my life.